 Reconstructing a local landmark

 The Basiliere Bridge is a symbol of Haverhill.
 Some version of its picture is on the City’s own website and the local Fire Department’s uniforms.
 The Greater Haverhill Chamber of Commerce and Latino Coalition also use a picture of the bridge in their logos.
 The new bridge is the result of a partnership between MassDOT and the Haverhill community.
-This partnership has produced a structure that reflects its host community and can be a source of pride for it as today’s bridge is.
+This partnership has produced a structure that reflects its host community and, like today’s bridge, will be a source of pride.

 Major elements of the replacement bridge that are direct results of this partnership include: